AlibabaCloudDocs/vod/intl.en-US/Developer Guide/Media asset management/Download media files.md

 Download media files
 =========================================

-You can download media files stored in ApsaraVideo VOD to local disks or other storage devices.
+You can download media files stored in ApsaraVideo VOD to on-premises disks or other storage devices.
 You can use the ApsaraVideo VOD console, client, or API operations to query the download URLs of various media files.
 This topic describes the media files, download URL types, download limits, and query methods.

 Media files
 --------------------------------